hannorein/rebound/docs/simulationarchive.md

     ```python
     sim = rebound.Simulation()
     # ... work on simulation ...
-    sim.automateSimulationarchive("archive.bin", walltime=120) # 2 minutes
+    sim.save_to_file("archive.bin", walltime=120) # 2 minutes
     ```

-## Reading Simulation Archives
+## Reading Simulationarchives

 ### Reading one snapshot
-The following example shows how to read in a specific snapshot of a Simulation Archive.
+The following example shows how to read in a specific snapshot of a Simulationarchive.
-If you pass a negative number for the snapshot, it will wrap around to the end of the Simulation Archive.
+If you pass a negative number for the snapshot, it will wrap around to the end of the Simulationarchive.
 For example, the last snapshot in the file would have the index `-1`, the second to last `-2`, and so on.
 === "C"
     ```c